-Our interim unaudited condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+Our interim condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 The financial statements do not include any adjustments relating to the recoverability of the recorded assets or the classification of liabilities that may be necessary should it be determined that we are unable to continue as a going concern.

-At October 31, 2009, we had \$13,599,000 in cash and cash equivalents.
+At October 31, 2010, we had \$17,268,000 in cash and cash equivalents.
 We have expended substantial funds on the research, development and clinical trials of our product candidates, and funding the operations of Avid.
 As a result, we have historically experienced negative cash flows from operations since our inception and we expect the negative cash flows from operations to continue for the foreseeable future.
-Our net losses incurred during the past three fiscal years ended April 30, 2009, 2008 and 2007 amounted to \$16,524,000, \$23,176,000, and \$20,796,000, respectively.
+Our net losses incurred during the past three fiscal years ended April 30, 2010, 2009 and 2008 amounted to \$14,494,000, \$16,524,000, and \$23,176,000, respectively.
 Unless and until we are able to generate sufficient revenues from Avid's contract manufacturing services and/or from the sale and/or licensing of our products under development, we expect such losses to continue for the foreseeable future.